oroinc/crm/UPGRADE-2.0.md

 ###OroCRNChannelBundle:
 - Channel configuration file now loads from `Resources/config/oro/channels.yml` instead of `Resources/config/channel_configuration.yml`.
 - Root node for channel config in `Resources/config/oro/channels.yml` were changed from `orocrm_channel` to `channels`.

+####CRMCalendarBridgeBundle:
+- CRMCalendarBridgeBundle was added to integrate OroCalendarBundle into CRM